nonblocking/mashroom-content/README.md

 }
 ```

-And you can add the *Markdown Display* App to any page and show come content there:
+And you can add the *Markdown Display* App to any page to display some content there:

 ![Markdown Display](markdown-display-app.png)